esteful/arch_flow/readme.md

 apt-get install libssl-dev
 ```

-Then download the appropiate package for your architecture and version from https://www.rstudio.com/products/rstudio/download/ and open a terminal with root privileges in the directory of the downloaded file and execute the dkpg command (rstudio-1.1.423-amd64.deb used as example, use your downloaded file version):
+Then download the appropriate package for your architecture and version from https://www.rstudio.com/products/rstudio/download/ and open a terminal with root privileges in the directory of the downloaded file and execute the dkpg command (rstudio-1.1.423-amd64.deb used as example, use your downloaded file version):

 ```
 dpkg --install rstudio-1.1.423-amd64.deb